TanjaKec/datachallenge/content/day1/ImportExport/_index.en.markdown

 What do you think?

 {{% notice warning %}}
-People like to make their Excel spreadsheet looks 'pretty' with 'fancy' formatting, which could create difficulty when reading them in R.
+People like to make their Excel spreadsheets look 'pretty' with 'fancy' formatting, which could create difficulty when reading them in R.
 {{% /notice %}}

-Explore the arguments of `read_excel()` function, such as the `skip` argument through which you can specify a minimum number of rows to skip before reading anything.
+Explore the arguments of the `read_excel()` function, such as the `skip` argument through which you can specify a minimum number of rows to skip before reading anything.

 ### Importing data using `jsonlite`